-The Jubilee Sailing Trust's tall ship Lord Nelson is making her maiden voyage around the world.
+The tall ship Lord Nelson has arrived back in the UK at the end of her 50,000 mile, two-year voyage around the world.

 During the two-year round-the-world adventure the Lord Nelson and her crew will face many new challenges - including the threat of piracy.